Lunchtime at William Austin Infants

 5. Finally once they have finished their lunch they will be helped to put their plates and cutlery away.

-- Give them a choice at lunch time - cheese or jam sandwich, orange or apple, peas or sweetcorn, chips or mash potato
+- Give them a choice at lunch time - cheese or jam sandwich, orange or apple, peas or sweetcorn, chips or mashed potato

-- Encourage them to speak in a loud voice to give you their choice of food
+- Encourage them to speak in a loud voice to say what they have chosen for their lunch

 - Help your child use a knife, fork and spoon correctly